Huangshan Mountain: the Yellow Mountains

 The sea of clouds in the Yellow Mountains is divided into five areas.
 It is advisable to choose an appropriate spot from which to view this marvelous sight.

-1. South Sea: Located between the Lotus Peak and Celestial Peak, Yuping Building (玉屏楼) is the best place from which to view the South Sea.
+1. South Sea: Located between the Lotus Peak and Celestial Peak, the Yuping Building (玉屏楼) is the best place from which to view the South Sea.

 2. North Sea: Lion Peak and Refreshing Terrace (清凉台) are the best places from which to appreciate the North Sea, as well as to catch a view of the sunrise.